Personal-CS50-WEB/Final-project/README.md

 7. npm start

 ## **The Backend**
-It is developed using Django REST Framework (DRF), which is an application used for rapidly building RESTful APIs based on Django models and Postgres DB.
+It is developed using Django REST Framework (DRF) which is an application used for rapidly building RESTful APIs based on Django models and Postgres DB.
 It was developed completely separate from the frontend.
 I was able to complete the backend and test it before starting the frontend development.

 But first, Let's define the entities of the system.